 Applicants must declare and certify that they have tried and failed to obtain automobile insurance in Pennsylvania within the preceding 60 days and have been unable to obtain such insurance at rates not exceeding those applicable under the Plan.

 For companies writing automobile insurance in the state of Pennsylvania, the "Take-Out Credit Request" form is changing to an online submission form, effective with July 2017 submissions (policies with April 2017 effective dates).
+The link for the online submission form is located under Pennsylvania Plan Links.
 For more information regarding the change and access to online submission, click here for the circular "Online Reporting of Take Out Credits".

 Changes were implemented in EASi 2.0 for Commercial applications.
 Click here to see details about the changes in a reference tool entitled "Commercial Applications in EASi 2.0 FAQs".